Education…FFP takes a flexible approach to meet people where their stated needs are-inspiring education.

 People need educational support in the materially impoverished areas where we work.
 It ranges from early childhood education through senior adult literacy.
 Over the past 2 decades the FFP has seen many examples of how an opportunity for education results in an individual advancing in autonomy.

 In El Batey, DR, most members of the community do not finish elementary school because many drop out to work and support their families.
 This greatly limits their chances for future employment.
 They asked us to help them build a vocational school.
 They will have access to government accredited training programs in sewing, basic computer skills, cooking/baking, as well as adult literacy.
-Some classes began prior to the COVID-19 pandemic and we look forward to having all of these classes and others available soon.
+Some classes began in 2020 and we look forward to having all of these classes and others available soon.

-Families that struggle often have few educational resources and request education on many of the common issues of the day: basic health care, child development, saving money, protection from COVID-19 and more.
+Families that struggle often have few educational resources and request education on many of the common issues of the day: basic health care, child development, saving money, disease prevention and more.
 The FFP partners with communities to provide seminars with local experts supplemented by US volunteers.
 An open dialogue on these topics provides significant benefits and inspiration to people in the community.

 In Batey San Joaquin, DR, many people suffer from hypertension, diabetes and other chronic conditions.
 There was little opportunity for understanding their conditions and life-style changes they could implement to help.
 Few knew the importance of regular daily treatment and many would take meds only when they felt symptoms.
 All of this led to poor health outcomes, even for those already receiving treatment.
 With our nursing teams and local doctors, we have presented seminars to answer questions and provide the desired information to improve overall health.